Britain's FTSE heads for biggest weekly drop in a month

 By Atul Prakash

-headed for its biggest weekly drop in a month on Friday, with
+for its worst weekly drop in a month on Friday, with miners

 activity.